It’s a poet’s town.

 But not here, not as I march along the dirt road lined with endless trees and dandelions that wave to me as though I’m a passing parade.
 Some of the dandelions are still in their youth, a bright yellow against a brilliant green landscape; others are gray haired and simply waiting to lift wishes to the wind.
 Although I don’t believe in dandelion wishes, I cannot resist.
 I pluck one from the wet ground, close my eyes and blow, thinking of my family back in Colorado.
 I open my eyes and watch the gray hairs floating downward.

-Tractors and farm equipment are nearly as prolific as the dandelions-some rusted and cast aside, others shiny and new.
+Tractors and farm equipment are nearly as plentiful as the dandelions-some rusted and cast aside, others shiny and new.
 And everywhere there are shades of green.

 The humidity sits heavy, like a damp shawl about my shoulders, pinning my seafoam colored tank top to my back, until a gentleman breeze comes from behind and slips it off.
-I lift my arms skyward and grin.
+I lift my arms skyward and grin; I sing loudly with Hillsong United My purpose remains…the art of losing myself in bringing you praise… I don’t care how I sound.
 It is here, all alone, on a winding dirt road that my burka is completely removed; it is the place where awkward disappears beside a beautiful landscape painted by my very own, amazing Creator.

 Later my mind wanders to some of the people who live here year round and have lost the sense of splendor, the folks that appear to be old men in children’s bodies. unable to see the miracles all around them.
 Instead they are simply waiting, doing time.
 It is a grace reminder for me; a reminder to stay aware that Christ in me is fullness of joy to be experienced right now.
 Sadly many believers are unable to see this, and go about their daily lives thinking glory is merely a future place.